 We were optimistic after reading other reviews, and our personal experience didn’t let us down.
 A member of their support staff connected with us in just a few seconds and answered questions quickly and accurately.

 There IS one potential drawback – they’re used to working with a sophisticated customer base, catering to designers and developers.

 It means that most likely you will not receive the necessary handholding and walk-through if you’re a beginner.

 On the other hand, Site5 offers tons of walkthroughs and tutorials in their knowledge base that can help you learn quickly.

 Plus, you can search for whatever you’re looking for right on the site.

 Site5’s knowledge base has over 500 articles covering more than 70 categories.

-Their VPS hosting plans comes with a shorter, 15-day money back guarantee.
+Their VPS hosting plans come with a shorter, 15-day money-back guarantee.

 The great news is that there aren’t any conditions with these refunds.
 They promise to respond to your request within six hours (or they’ll credit your account extra for the delay).

 Site5 also offers free website migrations or transfers if you’re site is currently hosted somewhere else.
 Many other web hosts do this too.